alesurankar/MyNetworkingApp/Server/README.md

 This project is the **server application** of the system.

-It accepts TCP connections from clients, manages sessions, and processes messages using the shared Networking and Common layers.
+It is built on an **event-driven architecture** using Boost.Asio.

+The server:
+- accepts TCP connections asynchronously
+- manages client sessions
+- processes messages via callbacks (event handlers)
+- runs on a single `io_context` event loop

+There are no blocking network operations; all I/O is event-based.

 ## Project Structure